 For a state that is largely rugged coastline and inland wilderness, Maine has a long history.
-The first English settlement was in 1607, the same year as Jamestown in Virginia, but it did not survive the harsh winter and thus failed to count as a permanent settlement.
+The first English settlement was in 1607, the same year as Jamestown in Virginia.
+Lead by George Popham about 120 colonists arrived at the mouth of the Sagadahoc River (now the Kennebec River) and settled about 16 km (10 miles) south of modern day Bath, Maine.
+They began construction of Fort St. George and sent an expedition to contact the local Abenaki Indians.
+The Indians proved unwilling to help the settlers and with liitle food for the approaching winter about half the settlers returned to Britain.
+The remainder suffered through the harsh winter, but they did manage to build a ship, which they named Virginia.
+In 1608 the remaining settlers returned to Britain aboard the Virginia and a supply ship, so the Popham Colony did not count as a permanent settlement.
 Other settlements were established in the 1620s but the harsh climate and Indian attacks wiped out many of them.
 There was never a Colony of Maine as Massachusetts bought up most of the land claims and it was not until 1820 that Maine separated from Massachusetts.
 Modern Maine is famous for its coastline, its fall foliage and as the setting of many scary Stephen King novels.
 Does it deserve the scary image?
 It’s true that Maine can feel dismal when storms sweep in, but in fine weather the coastal scenery is beautiful and we have always found the people very friendly.

 Fort House, Fort William Henry, Pemaquid